Know Thy Strengths: Comprehensive Dialogue State Tracking Diagnostics

-\textbf{MUPPET} is a BART model that is prefinetuned on more than 50 natural language tasks \cite{aghajanyan2021muppet}.
-MUPPET adds auxiliary layers that take the representation of the final token in BART to perform classification tasks.
-For stable training, MUPPET requires heterogeneous batches with samples from different tasks and have each of the losses of different tasks be scaled based on the size of its label space.
-MUPPET reports improved performance on downstream tasks and better data efficiency.
+\textbf{(\textit{iii}) SOLOIST} \cite{peng2020soloist} is also similar to BART-DST, but it excludes dialogue act prediction during end-to-end training and adds a pre-training step with the SGD dataset.
+We use BART instead of GPT-2 in our experiments.

-For finetuning with MultiWOZ, we follow the same setup used in MUPPET for finetuning on downstream tasks.
-We drop the additional layers and use only the parameters that are part of the original BART architecture to finetune MUPPET on MultiWOZ in the same way as BART-DST.
+\textbf{(\textit{iv}) MUPPET} \cite{aghajanyan2021muppet} is a BART-DST model that is pre-finetuned on more than 50 natural language tasks.
+MUPPET adds auxiliary layers that take the representation of the final token in BART to perform classification tasks and does standard autoregressive language modeling for generation tasks.